 One of the major risks in being labelled as skilled in a particular aspect of life is that you are not able to control when that label is valid and when it is dormant.
 This lack of control means you cannot willingly put a stop to being identified as something you don’t want to be identified as.
-You may have experienced this with childhood stories which your parents used to tell, and may have been stuck being known as an exuberant belly dancer because of a few childhood stories.
+You may have experienced this with the childhood stories that your parents told family friends, and may have been stuck in a label because those stories.

 At work, you can be labelled as the person who is a sociable leader because of your ability to steer meetings in a positive and productive direction.
 This label, like many others, often stems from positive intentions from the ones who label you.
-However, you must now be prepared to play the role of the sociable leader when everyone else fears to do so.
-When times are tough, your labels can morph into curses as people desperately look for others to fix issues around them.
-The labels which you once thought of as harmless compliments now force you to play a role with massive expectations attached.
+However, this label would force you to play the role of the sociable leader when everyone else fears doing so.
+When times are tough, your labels can morph into curses, as people desperately look for others to fix issues around them.
+The labels which you once thought of as harmless compliments can grow to force you to play a role, perhaps with massive expectation attached.

 The labels placed on you can not only be stuck with you, but they can set you up for failure.
-A label can manifest itself into false expectations, thereby not making you deliver on the promises that others expect.
+A label can manifest itself into false expectations, thereby not making you deliver on the promises that others expect you to make.

 The Unknown Potential

 Say you decide to have a cigarette on your lunch break one day.
-Smoking is seen as an unhealthy and somewhat dirty habit by some, if not the majority.
-While having your peaceful moment, someone from the office recognizes you and comes up.
+Smoking is seen as an unhealthy and somewhat dirty habit by some, if not most.
+While having your peaceful moment, someone from the office recognizes you and comes up to say hello.
 “I didn’t know you smoked,” they say.
-This label which has been established in the mind of your colleague is inherently neither positive nor negative.
+This label, which has been established in the mind of your colleague, is inherently neither positive or negative.
 However, the preconceived notions of those who hear about it can turn this label into whatever suits them best.

-If a cute girl in the office also smokes and hears about your smoking habit, she may ask you if you’d like to have lunch sometime and converse over a smoke.
-This is your label manifesting itself in a positive way.
-However, if your manager’s father died of lung cancer from years of smoking and caused tremendous grief, they may view your habit in a different light.
+If a cute girl in the office also smokes, and hears about your smoking habit, she may ask if you’d mind having a partner in crime during your lunch breaks.
+This would be your label manifesting itself in a positive way.
+However, if your manager’s father died of lung cancer from years of smoking and caused them to feel tremendous grief and resentment toward the act of smoking, they may view your habit in a different light.

-You cannot control how others perceive the labels put on you, and thereby sometimes putting your fate to chance.
-It is best to not strive to be labelled as anything in life, no matter how positive you perceive it to be.
-Truth in human minds is more subjective than we like to believe, and your labels may be true in their negativity in the mind of another.
+You cannot control how others perceive the labels put on you, so the fate of how others perceive these labels is up to chance.
+An argument can be made to not strive to be labelled in life, no matter how positive the label seems to be.
+Truth, in the minds of humans is more subjective than we like to believe, and your labels may be truly negative in the mind of another.